 222 St. Paul Place Baltimore, MD 21202

-The conference will be held at the Embassy Suites by Hilton Baltimore Inner Harbor
+The room block will be held at the Embassy Suites by Hilton Baltimore Inner Harbor

 222 St. Paul Place, Baltimore, MD 21202